-When filing via Electronic Data Interchange (EDI), and whenever an attachment to a filing or submission is required, the employer, insurer, self-insurer, group self-insurer, or designated claims office (TPAs) shall simultaneously mail to, or electronically file with, the Board the filed Subsequent Report of Injury (SROI) or Form and a copy of such attachment.
+Pleadings, forms, documents, or other filings shall be filed with the Board electronically through ICMS or EDI, unless otherwise authorized in these Rules.
+Whenever an attachment to a filing or submission is required, the employer/insurer shall simultaneously electronically file or mail to the Board a copy of the form and the attachment.
 Pursuant to Board Rule 60(c), all attachments filed with the Board shall contain the employee's name, date of injury, and Board claim number.
 Any attachment that does not contain this information shall be rejected by the Board.
-Copies of all filings shall be served on the employee and the employee's attorney, if represented.